ISISNeutronMuon/MDANSE/README.md

 ## Citing MDANSE

-If you used MDANSE in your research, please cite the following paper:
+If you used MDANSE in your research, please cite it according to the CITATION.cff file.

->[G. Goret, B. Aoun, E. Pellegrini, "MDANSE: An Interactive Analysis Environment for Molecular Dynamics Simulations",
-J. Chem.
-Inf.
-Model.
-2017, 57, 1, 1–5](https://doi.org/10.1021/acs.jcim.6b00571)
+You can use the "cite this repository" link to generate the citation.

 ## License